Telematics

-History
+Origins and usage

-Telematics is a translation of the French word télématique, which was first coined by Simon Nora and Alain Minc in a 1978 report to the French government on the computerization of society.
+The term telematics is a translation of the French word télématique, which was first coined by Simon Nora and Alain Minc in a 1978 report to the French government on the computerization of society.
 It referred to the transfer of information over telecommunications and was a portmanteau blending the French words télécommunications ("telecommunications") and informatique ("computing science").
-The original broad meaning of telematics continues to be used in academic fields, but in commerce it now generally means vehicle telematics.

-Vehicle telematics

-Telematics can be described as thus: